-However, it is not advisable to leave your children with a family dog.
-It is just that if a stranger approaches the children, your Rottweiler will probably go to investigate.
+However, it is not advisable to leave your children alone with a family dog.
+If a stranger approaches the children, your Rottweiler will probably go to investigate.

 Rottweilers will typically approach new things with caution, including kids.
 An ideal way to adapt a Rottweiler to the existence of a newborn is to bring them in before the baby is born.
 You can introduce your dog to the smells and sounds that are associated with babies.

-Before you take your newborn home, bring a blanket, hat, or something that has a baby’s smell all over and allow your pup to smell it.
-In addition, make sure to involve your puppy as much as possible.
+Before you take your newborn home, take a blanket, hat, or something that has a baby’s smell on it, and allow your pup to smell it.
+In addition, make sure to involve your puppy in activities as much as possible.

 Another quite essential thing to do is always to supervise every interaction between your Rottweiler and your baby.
-Rottweiler often doesn’t understand their strength and size.
-So, it is crucial to inspect any interaction to ensure your puppy doesn’t accidentally hurt your kid.
+Rottweilers often don’t understand their strength and size.
+So, it is crucial to inspect any interaction to ensure that your puppy doesn’t accidentally hurt your kid.

 The best way to bond your kids with a Rottweiler is to involve your child in taking care of them.
-This is crucial if you have a pup since puppies have a habit of viewing children as their fellow pups.
+This is crucial if you have a puppy, since puppies have a habit of viewing children as their peers.

-Involving your kid in raising a Rottweiler will help your dog recognize your child as a leader, and they should not try and push them around.
+Involving your kid in raising a Rottweiler will help your dog recognize the child as a leader, and they should not try to push them around.

 Teaching Your Children

-When your kid is still young, they will view everything as food or toys.
-Ideally, your kid probably will not view your dog as a nibble and bite them.
-However, if they are not taught how to properly take care of a pup, your dog might hurt them.
+When your child is still young, they will view everything as food or toys.
+Ideally, they will not view your dog as a snack and try to bite them.
+However, if they are not taught how to properly behave around a dog, your Rottweiler might hurt them.

 The Bottom Line